 9.3.
 Each year, we identify the bottom 5% of our client base and we let them go.
 The best gardeners in the world do not keep a patch for the weeds.
 We apply that same philosophy to our business.
 You might like to adopt it too!
 It certainly makes business a lot more rewarding.

 9.4.
 The good news is that we have a great relationship with our clients, they receive regular reports and regular tax updates, they are almost always on top of things and they rarely get nasty shocks from the taxman.
 Plan to look after your business, and plan to keep proper records.

-Sir John Harvey Jones:
+Sir John Harvey Jones (chairman of the CBI):